JBDiscord/Archiver-Bot/DESIGN.md

 it uses VueJS, and I like Vue.

 ## Monetization
+I have recentlly been rethinkng monetization for Archiver, think I have come up with a structure that is both nice to people who dont or cant pay and people who can.
+Free Tier, instead of archiving all messages sent in the server there will be a message context menu command that archives the particular message.
+Another thing is pinned messaged archiving and starboards.
+Tier 1 ***$2.50 per month*** **$15 lifetime**, everything in free along with archiving all messages sent in specific channels up to 5, or 2 entire categories.
+Tier 2 ***$7.50 per month*** **$30 lifetime**, everything in tier 2 along with, archiving all messages in non-blacklisted channels and/or categories, private and multiple starboards.

+#### vv Old vv
 The way I'm thinking about monetizing Archiver Bot is some basic things.
 Vanity URL for the servers Archive, archiving Attachments?.
 This will be around
 $0.99 per month or $12 per year, the pricing is subject to change, if the bot takes off huge I might have to increase rewards and the price.